How to Hold a Breakfast Fundraiser

 Promoting the Fundraising Breakfast

 Once you’ve decided to host a breakfast fundraiser and solidified the details of your event, you now need to promote it.
 Your breakfast website is your hub where everyone will go to find out about the event and register, but you still need to drive them to the website with traditional marketing materials.
 Create a press release and distribute event flyers that inform people in your community about how their presence at the event can help make a difference for your non-profit organization or cause.
 Be sure to include basic event details so they can mark their calendars.
 Invite the media to attend.
 This creates a wonderful opportunity to share a story about community goodwill and also provides a great opportunity for news photos.
 Be sure to allow for donations after the event!
-This way if someone had to miss the breakfast fundraiser, or if a reporter chooses to run a story following the fundraiser, they can give people an opportunity to make an online donation by providing a link to your fundraising website.
+This way, if someone had to miss the breakfast fundraiser or a reporter chooses to run a story following the fundraiser, they can give people an opportunity to donate online by providing a link to your fundraising website.

 Day of Event Operations